Swapnendu003/aptos_bootcamp/README.md

-# SimpleVoting
+# 🌟 Education DAO for School Governance

-## Project Title
+## 📌 Project Title
-SimpleVoting - A Decentralized Voting System
+**Education DAO for School Governance** - A Decentralized Governance System for Schools

-## Project Description
+## 📖 Project Description
-SimpleVoting is a decentralized application built on the Aptos blockchain that allows users to create and participate in voting polls.
-The system ensures transparency, immutability, and fairness by leveraging blockchain technology.
-Users can create polls with multiple options, cast their votes, and ensure that no voter can vote more than once.
+Education DAO is a decentralized application built on the **Aptos blockchain** that empowers school stakeholders to collaboratively govern and make decisions for their institutions.
+The platform ensures **transparency**, **immutability**, and **fairness** by leveraging blockchain technology.
+Users can:
+- Create governance polls on school-related matters.
+- Cast votes on decisions such as policy changes or budget allocation.
+- Ensure that each member participates fairly in the decision-making process.

-## Project Vision
+## 🎯 Project Vision
-The vision of SimpleVoting is to provide a secure and transparent platform for conducting polls and elections.
-By utilizing blockchain technology, SimpleVoting aims to eliminate fraud, ensure voter anonymity, and provide a tamper-proof voting mechanism that can be used for various purposes, including community decisions, organizational elections, and public opinion surveys.
+The vision of Education DAO is to provide a **secure** and **transparent** platform for school governance.
+By utilizing blockchain technology, Education DAO aims to:
+- Eliminate centralized control.
+- Enhance community participation.
+- Offer a tamper-proof and accessible system for school decision-making.

-## Future Scope
+## 🚀 Future Scope
 - **Enhanced Privacy**: Implement zero-knowledge proofs to ensure complete voter anonymity.
-- **Multi-Signature Polls**: Allow multiple creators to manage a single poll collaboratively.
+- **Multi-Signature Governance**: Allow multiple stakeholders to co-manage decision processes.
-- **Result Analytics**: Provide detailed analytics and visualizations for poll results.
+- **Detailed Analytics**: Provide comprehensive analytics and visualizations for poll outcomes.
-- **Integration with Wallets**: Enable seamless integration with popular Aptos wallets for better user experience.
+- **Wallet Integration**: Enable seamless integration with popular Aptos wallets.
-- **Support for Weighted Voting**: Allow votes to carry different weights based on predefined criteria.
+- **Weighted Voting**: Support differentiated vote weights based on stakeholder roles.

-## Contract Details
+## 📜 Contract Details
-- **Contract Address**: `0x8726bbabd78eb469fde4bedebbd135822ce37b276c330cfc88f17c6ce79555fb`
+- **Module Address**: `0x8726bbabd78eb469fde4bedebbd135822ce37b276c330cfc88f17c6ce79555fb`
+- **Transaction Hash**: `0xd91920a2697ba0fbc8039625b57b1050edafd3bcfbbd6b3821d6460facabaced`
+- **Module Name**: `EducationDAO`

+### 🔑 Key Functions
+1. **create_poll**: Creates a new governance poll addressing school-related issues.
+2. **vote**: Enables stakeholders to cast their votes on the active poll.

+## 📬 Contact
+For inquiries or support, please reach out to the development team.